humanshu001/LeetCode/README.md

 ### SQL 50 Challenge

->     The SQL 50 collection on LeetCode consists of a diverse range of SQL problems designed to assess and enhance your SQL skills.
+>The SQL 50 collection on LeetCode consists of a diverse range of SQL problems designed to assess and enhance your SQL skills.
 These problems cover a wide array of SQL concepts, including basic queries, subqueries, joins, aggregations, window functions, and more.

 ## 🛠️ How to Use

 Each script file contains a solution to the corresponding problem.
-You can view the solution directly in the GitHub repository or download it for your use.
+You can view the solution direcly in the GitHub repository or download it for your use.

 ## 🌐 Languages